 “To commit fraud means to deprive somebody of something by deceit or a falsehood and to induce a state of mind through a specific course of action.”

 Fraud is when deceit is used to gain a dishonest advantage over another person.
 It is different from theft, a more direct action without deceit, and robbery, which is theft with violence.
-For more details on the differences between fraud, theft and robbery, check out this jar of pennies example.
 In dental terms, think of fraud like tooth decay or gingivitis.
 They are each preventable but, if left unchecked, can worsen over time and will be costly in the end.